By Riley Chen 1 min read

 Poker Variance

-Understanding Poker Variance: A Comprehensive Guide
+Understanding Poker Variance: A complete guide

 One of the most misunderstood aspects of poker is the concept of variance.
 It’s a term frequently mentioned by seasoned players and is often misunderstood by newcomers.
 In essence, poker variance refers to the natural fluctuations in a player's results over a short period due to the element of chance inherent in the game.
 Despite skill being a crucial factor over the long term, variance can significantly impact results in the short term, making it essential for players to understand this concept thoroughly.